-The Feast of Unleavened Bread is a great time to examine how we might be hypocritical in our own lives, and collectively as a Church to examine how we might be hypocritical in our teachings.
+When Jesus warned of hypocrisy, the leaven of the Pharisees, we can consider where hypocrisy exists individually within us and collectively as the Church of God.
 As we examine ourselves we need to remember we are charged to keep the feast with the unleavened bread of sincerity and truth, meaning we do not act with hypocrisy and we do not compromise on what the Bible teaches, knowing that if we allow any space for hypocrisy and false teachings, these can grow and multiply just as much as leavening causes a bread dough to rise.
 Galatians five verse seven.